denko-rb/lgpio/README.md

 ## Documentation
 - See examples folder for demos of every implemented interface.
   - Development was done on an Orange Pi Zero 2W.
-Your GPIO numbers will be different, so change them.
+Your GPIO numbers may be different, so change them.
 - For more info, see the [lgpio C API docs.](https://abyz.me.uk/lg/lgpio.html)
 - As much as possible, the Ruby methods closely follow the C API functions, except:
   - Snake case instead of camel case names for methods.
   - Method names have the leading `lg` removed, since inside the `LGPIO` class.
   - Constants have leading `LG_` removed, as above.
   - "count" or "length" arguments associated with array args are not needed.
 - Check the return values of your method calls.
-On failure, they return negative values values, matching the `LG_` error codes at the bottom of the C API doc page.
+On failure, they return negative values, matching the `LG_` error codes at the bottom of the C API doc page.